irlnathan/s-assoc-docs/associations2.md

 }
 ```

-Here, I'm updating the **lead** attribute of the first instance of the **user* model whose `id:` is 1, better known as Nikola Tesla, with a value of 1, better known as Thomas Edison.
+Here, I'm updating the **Lead** attribute of the first instance of the **User* model whose `id:` is 1, better known as Nikola Tesla, with a value of 1, better known as Thomas Edison.
 This leaves me with:

 User model|||
 | id  | name| lead |